sergey-shandar/public/notes/understanding-esm.md

 During conversion from CommonJS to ESM we learn a lot about how import works, especially cross import beetwen CommonJS and ESM.
 To understand ESM we need to firstly, understand an internal structure of a module.
 Without this understanding, we made a lot of mistakes.
-Actuallty it's quite simple:
+Actuallty it's quite simple as soon as we understood the mapping:

 ```ts
 type Module = {